Ecommerce Growth

 How to engage with NPS detractors

-Like Mention did above, the first thing you need to do here is thank detractors for being honest.
-Honest feedback (even if it’s negative) goes a long way in helping you improve.
+Thank detractors for being honest—honest feedback (even if it’s negative) goes a long way in helping you improve.

 Then, ask them for ways in which you can improve as a brand.
-Across this feedback, try and identify themes.
-See what areas detractors actually enjoyed and where they really had concerns.
 It may be helpful to run a text and sentiment analysis here.

-You can also correspond this feedback with your larger organizational goals and KPIs.
+You can also use this feedback for larger organizational goals and KPIs.

-Finally, thank the detractors for their time and offer them an incentive for indulging in this step.
+Finally, thank the detractors for their time and offer them an incentive.

 Final words